eitanporat/eitanporat.github.io/content/posts/ergodic theory.md

 As we saw previously in the lemma, this function must be constant.
 Which constant?

-### Proving that the time-average and phase-average equal
+### Proving that the time-average and phase-average are equal

 #### Explanation 1